mikhailshilkov/mikhailio-hugo/content/workshop/arm/9-functionapp/index.md

 Fill in the TODO blocks to:

-- Set the name of the application to the proper parameter
+- Set the `name` of the application to the proper parameter that we defined before
-- Set the location to the location of the resource group
+- Derive the `location` from the location of the Resource Group
-- Set the `serverFarmId` property to the resource ID of the Consumption Plan
+- Refer the `serverFarmId` property to the resource ID of the Consumption Plan

 Once done, try deploying the template.

-## Application Settings
+## Application settings

-The deployment can succeed, but the application isn't ready yet.
+The deployment may succeed, but the application isn't ready yet.
 It's missing a number of application settings.

-First, configure the app to run on v2 runtime with Node.js workers.
+First, configure the app to run on V2 Functions runtime with Node.js workers.
 Add the following settings to the `appSettings` array above:

 ``` json
 {